 Carnegie Mellon Awards & Scholarships

-These awards are offered by or coordinated through Carnegie Mellon and some are available specifically to Carnegie Mellon students.
-Read the descriptions carefully; some awards are restricted to undergraduates only, or graduating seniors and graduate students, etc.
+These awards are administered by or coordinated through Carnegie Mellon and some are available specifically to Carnegie Mellon students.
+Please read the descriptions carefully, as some awards are restricted by class level, major or area of study, semester, or region of travel.

 Gindroz Travel/Study Prize